Top 10 London Musicals

 Rocking its way into the West End, Tina - The Tina Turner Musical brings to the life story of one of the world’s biggest rock stars to the stage.
 Charting her life from humble beginnings in Nutbush, Tennessee, her complex relationship with husband Ike Turner, and her eventual triumphant rise to fame, Tina includes the singer’s biggest hits such as “What’s Love Got to Do With It”, “The Best” and “Proud Mary”.
 With American actress Adrienne Warren blowing audiences away in the title role, this musical has well and truly established itself among West End favourites across the city.

-10. School of Rock at the New London Theatre
+10. School of Rock at the Gillian Lynne Theatre

 Andrew Lloyd Webber's latest musical has already proved to be a huge hit on Broadway and opened in the West End to a string of five star reviews.
 Based on the popular film of the same name starring Jack Black, School of Rock follows a down-on-his-luck musician who tries to pass off a school teacher and ends up creating a rock band from his prep-school pupils.
 The main draw of the production remains the hugely talented cast which includes three teams of children who all play their own music and 'rock out' on stage each night.
 A fun and light-hearted new musical that's set to inspire children and young people and delight audiences of all ages.

 Keep up to date with all of the Top London Musicals by visiting our What's On in London Theatre page.